CULTURE AND PEDAGOGY

-Sugar facilitates sharing and collaboration: Children can write,
+- Sugar facilitates sharing and collaboration: children can write articles,

 share books, or make music together with a single mouse-click.